 “My heart skipped a bit.
 I immediately knew it was the confirmation letter as no institution would send a rejection letter by post.”

 Finally, Gaganbhai’s determination and resilience paid off when he got his first job!
 He couldn’t have been happier.
-The first blind person and the only one to be appointed as teacher in a government high school then, the govt. appointed almost 40-50 visually impaired teachers after him.
+The first blind person and the only one to be appointed as a teacher in a government high school then, the govt. appointed almost 40-50 visually impaired teachers after him.
 He was nothing short of a pioneer in bringing about this paradigm shift.
 Today, he is a proud retired citizen of the country living with his wife and two children, both of them equally aspiring as their father.
 He has served 7000-8000 children in 34 years of his service with 99-100%, results.
-Many of his students still remember him and do not miss out on opportunities to share their love, affection and respect with their beloved teacher.
+Many of his students still remember him and do not miss out on opportunities to share their love, affection, and respect with their beloved teacher.

 “Saarthi’s visually impaired-friendly design and features have made it an inseparable part of my life now.
 The 3 different navigation ranges in the device and Braille inscriptions on it make it a unique device to offer both, technique and technology.”